We can often become anxious in anticipation of the future or sad about the past. It can be helpful when we are able to

 You cannot always control the waves but You can learn to surf the storms of life.

 Do you feel ramped up, on edge, worried, and misunderstood?
 Does your mind spiral & attack so that you feel lost in a perpetual vortex that is difficult to escape?

-There could even be may be days when you struggle with low energy and all you want to do is retreat, avoid, and push away thoughts and feelings yet you manage to the tasks at hand— all while knowing you are not fully engaged.
+There could even be days when you struggle and all you want to do is retreat, avoid, and push away thoughts and feelings yet you manage to the tasks at hand— all while knowing you are not fully engaged.

-Within this life, we may all come to feel stuck—perhaps through our spiral of suffering within anxiety, depression, grief and loss, relationships, or other life transitions and struggles—and not know how to get back to or on your life path and purpose.
+Within this life, we may all come to feel stuck—perhaps through our spiral of suffering within anxiety, relationships, and/or other life transitions and struggles—and not know how to get back to or on your life path and purpose.
 What would it mean to you to get unstuck, break free, and begin living life to its fullest?!